AI Resources

 Generative AI is a technology that learns, reasons, and processes natural language.
 AI can power chatbots, compose music, write copy and code, generate images, and streamline work.

 In 2024, FSU established the Artificial Intelligence in Education Advisory Committee (AIEAC) to evaluate the impact of artificial intelligence (AI) on teaching and learning, as well as develop policies and practices that support effective use of the technology.
-The committee’s recommendations will be presented to the Faculty Senate and the Office of the Provost in December 2024.
+The committee’s recommendations will be presented to the Faculty Senate and the Office of the Provost in the Spring 2025 term.
 Until then, the resources below have been developed to support faculty either interested in or already using generative AI in their teaching practices.

 Technology